San Cristóbal de las Casas: History

-Environment
+Geography

 The city and municipality are located in a region called the Chiapas Highlands or Central Highlands.
 Two thirds of the municipality is made up of mountainous terrain with the rest valley floor.
 The city proper is located at 2,200 meters above sea level in a small valley surrounded by hills.
 The most important of these hills include Cerro Huitepec, San José Bocomtenelté, Cerro San Felipe, Cerro El Extranjero, Cerro Cruz Carreta, El Arcotete and Cerro Tzontehuitz.
 While it is in a tropical zone, its climate is temperate due to the altitude.
 The climate is also humid, with cloud cover in the winter months that keeps temperatures down and can produce cold nights.
 Average temperature between December and April is 18 °C. The area receives most of its rain in the summer to early fall.
 However, the cloud cover that exists in winter is generally absent and daytime temperatures can go up to 35 °C with high humidity.

 Due to its high altitude the city temperatures can reach temperatures below 0 °C. Many homes burn firewood for warmth in cold weather.
 This can give the city a slightly smoky smell although the number of homes burning firewood for warmth has dropped in the last two decades as more homes are integrating climate-control systems under city recommendations.

 The natural vegetation of the area is pine–oak forest.
 However, most of the surrounding hills have lost their native trees, with deforestation rates at 80%, losing 15,000 hectares just since 1980.
 Reasons for this include cutting for firewood, urban development, poor resource management, fires and agriculture.
 The deforestation has led to erosion problems blocking rivers and streams and affecting underground recharge of the area's freshwater springs.
 It has also negatively affected endangered species such as the golden-cheeked warbler (Setophaga chrysoparia), which winters here.

 The main rivers are the Amarillo and Fogótico along with a number of streams such as the Chamula, Peje de Oro and Ojo de Agua.
 There are also two lakes called the Chapultepec and Cochi.
 The city had twenty-five natural fresh water springs, but deforestation has dried up seven and twelve flow only during the rainy season, leaving six for the city year round.
 These and the remaining surface lakes were declared protected in 2008.